Information for Host Companies

 The project calendar

 Teams work on a project engagement for their host companies.
-Potential hosts submit online questionnaires from June through August.
+Potential hosts submit online questionnaires from July through early September.
 In the questionnaire, companies describe the scope of the challenges they are facing and the solutions they would like a G-Lab team to work on.
 We also ask potential hosts to detail the skill sets and expertise they believe would help make the team most effective, including any non-English language requirements.
 G-Lab faculty are available to assist companies in shaping and defining their project scope for the questionnaire.

 In January, when MIT classes are not in session, teams work on site at their host companies' offices full-time for at least three weeks.
-The teams' final deliverables include a formal presentation and, more importantly, concrete "leave behinds" that deliver high-impact tools that host companies can begin to use immediately.
+The teams' final deliverables include a formal presentation and, more importantly, concrete "leave behinds" that deliver high-impact tools that host companies can put to use immediately.

-When selecting their project scope, host companies can choose from a broad spectrum of business challenges, such as new market entry, strategic planning, fundraising, venture capital, mergers and acquisitions, marketing and sales, and human resource development.
+When selecting their project scope, host companies can choose from a broad spectrum of business challenges, such as new market entry, strategic planning, fundraising, mergers and acquisitions, marketing and sales, and human resource development.

 G-Lab strongly emphasizes concrete “leave-behinds” as a primary component of the teams’ project deliverables.
 For example, for a project focused on creating an acquisition strategy, the deliverables will likely include an M&A toolkit with spreadsheet templates and valuation benchmarks, each with user guides.
 Projects to help fast-growing startups institutionalize their internal operations may include a template for an HR Manual, or compensation and incentive program metrics tailored to local market needs and environments.
 Other concrete tools student teams may deliver include financial models, potential customer/investor/partner pipelines, and go-to-market plans.